 Mental Health Benefits of Exercise

 Adding a mindfulness aspect to our movements, such as concentrating on our form and how our body is responding to the exercise, helps to slow or even stop the constant flow of worry moving through our mind.

-Regular exercise is often recommended as an effective way to decrease the symptoms of many types of anxiety disorders.
+Regular exercise is often recommended as an effective way to decrease different types of anxiety.

+Mental Health Benefits of Exercise